-EVNTIDX uniquely identifies each event (i.e., each record on the home health file) and is the variable required to link home health events to data files containing details on conditions (MEPS 2017 Medical Conditions file).
-For details on linking see Section 5.0 or the MEPS 2017 Appendix File, HC-197I.
+EVNTIDX uniquely identifies each event (i.e., each record on the home health file) and is the variable required to link home health events to data files containing details on conditions (MEPS 2018 Medical Conditions file).
+As part of the new CAPI design, the length of the EVNTIDX has changed to 16 in the file.
+In addition to the 2-digit panel number added in the beginning, a 2-digit event type number is added to the end.
+For details on linking see Section 5.0 or the MEPS 2018 Appendix File, HC-206I.